 Based for many years in Menlo Park, California, IHS moved in 1985 to Fairfax, Virginia, and associated with George Mason University.
 At George Mason, IHS has been able to pursue its mission more effectively in cooperation with other organizations affiliated with the university.
 Today, with a primary focus on students, the Institute continues the work begun by Baldy Harper.

 The mission of IHS is to support the achievement of a freer society by discovering and facilitating the development of talented students, scholars, and other intellectuals who share an interest in liberty and in advancing the principles and practice of freedom.

 Each year IHS awards over $1 million in scholarships to students from universities around the world.
-IHS also sponsors the attendance of hundreds of students at its summer seminars and provides various forms of career assistance, including sponsored internships to students and recent graduates pursuing careers in academia, journalism, and public policy, as well as online career development seminars.
+IHS also sponsors the attendance of hundreds of students at its summer seminars and provides various forms of career assistance, including mentoring, a job board, and online career development seminars.
 Through its programs, the Institute promotes the study of liberty across a broad range of disciplines, encouraging understanding, open inquiry, rigorous scholarship, and creative problem-solving.

 Sign up to receive more information about IHS programs.